 When seeking legal advice, it’s wise to consult with an accredited solicitor.
 Our team hold recognised credentials and always act with honesty and integrity.

-John Poole was accorded Honorary Accreditation in the area of Wills & Estates in October 2007.
-On 4 April 2003, he became a member of the Society of Trust and Estate Practitioners (STEP), a worldwide body that unites lawyers, accountants and other professionals working in trust administration.
+On 4 April 2003, John became a member of the Society of Trust and Estate Practitioners (STEP), a worldwide body that unites lawyers, accountants and other professionals working in trust administration.
+He was accorded Honorary Accreditation in the area of Wills & Estates in October 2007.

 Philip holds a BA LLB and a Diploma of Financial Planning.
 In 2015, he was awarded a Masters of Law (Wills and Estates) from the College of Law.
 He is a full member of the Society of Trust and Estate Practitioners (STEP) and is also a Public Notary.
 Philip was recognised as an Accredited Specialist in Wills and Estates in 2017.